sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 [ACCORDION-BEGIN [Step 6: ](Store the updated data locally)]

-The next step is to store newly created record locally for an offline application or send the new record directly back to the backed for online applications.
-You will now create an action to map the changes received from the Edit Customer Detail page to the corresponding field in the OData service.
+The next step is to store newly updated record locally for an offline application or send the updated record directly back to the backed for online applications.
+You will now create an action to map the changes received from the `Customers_Edit.page` to the corresponding field in the OData service.
 You will also show a failure message if the update action fails to save the changes.

 First, define a failure message.